joshcough/HaskellStarter/README.md

 * `cabal --help` shows you all the Cabal commands.
 Highly recommended.
 * `cabal init` runs you through a series of questions to start a new project.
+* `cabal update` updates Cabal so tht it has all of the latest package information.
 * `cabal install` installs a package.
 It takes a single argument, like `cabal install github` which was used above.

 ### Creating a Library